 - 2 cloves of garlic very finely chopped

 - 2 pasture-raised eggs

-- 6 inch section of day old whole wheat baguette, cut into ½ inch cubes
+- 6 inch section of bakery quality or homemade gluten free bread, cut into ½ inch cubes

 - 2 tablespoons grapeseed oil